apdekock/apdekock.github.io/_posts/2015-08-12-windows_service_hosting_jar.markdown

 [^1]:java.exe -jar on a console was thus not an option.

-## Result of ruminating on the above constraints
+## The result of ruminating on the constraints

 [![Design]({{ site.url }}/assets/DesignJavaHost.svg "Courtesy of https://www.draw.io/")](https://www.draw.io/)